| |

 breeding project, based on Stuart’s desire to improve the health

-and functional utility of the breed and Lettie’s tendency to
+and functional utility of the breed and Lettie’s tendency to acquire

-that Stuart is partially shifting his institute’s research interests
+Stuart is partially shifting his institute’s research interests

-and he and Lettie are contemplating breeding bulldogs in pursuit of
+and he and Lettie are contemplating breeding bulldogs in pursuit

-the increasingly elusive and controversial “perfect
+of the increasingly elusive and controversial “perfect

 bulldog” (see our informative pages under this title).